 Plato’s Five Regimes: Understanding The Classical Forms of Government as Presented By Plato

 Plato discusses five regimes (five forms of government) in his Republic, Book VIII.
 They are Aristocracy, Timocracy, Oligarchy, Democracy, and Tyranny.
-He then goes on to describe a mixed-form which we can call a Kallipolis or Polity, his “ideal mixed-Republic”.
+He then goes on to describe a mixed-form which we can call a Kallipolis (beautiful city) or “ideal Polity”, his “ideal mixed-Republic”.

 An Introduction to Plato’s Five Forms of Government and General Theory From his Republic

 Plato’s five forms of government can be understood, in order of the most desirable to least desirable (with each form descending into the next), as:

 - Monarchy and Aristocracy (rule by law, order, and wisdom; or, as Plato puts it, rule by the wise; like ideal traditional “benevolent” kingdoms that aren’t tyrannical),

 - Timocracy (rule by honor and duty; or, as Plato puts it, rule by honor; like a “benevolent” military, Sparta as an example),

 - Oligarchy (rule by wealth and market-based-ethics; or as Plato puts it, rule by wealth and landownership; like a free-trading capitalist state),